The 10 Best SUVs in Canada For 2023

 Average Cost of Insurance: $235/month

-Marketed as the SUV for the city, the 2023 Hyundai Kona ranks as one of the best SUVs.
+Marketed as the SUV for the city, the 2024 Hyundai Kona ranks as one of the best SUVs.
 Its 18-inch alloy wheels make it comfortable to drive, with the power sunroof allowing for more fun.
-The car starts at a modest $28,656 with an option to purchase upgraded versions ranging from $31,156 to $38,156.
+The car offers an option to purchase upgraded versions ranging from $31,156 to $38,156.
 The cheaper version features a 2.0L Atkinson DOHC multi-point injection engine.
 The more expensive version features a 1.6L Turbo-GDI 4-cylinder engine, with 195 horsepower and 195 lb./ft. of torque.

 3. Subaru Crosstrek: Most Reliable SUV